Far Eastern University: Notable alumni

-Among its alumni are former Supreme Court Chief Justice Artemio Panganiban, business magnates Henry Sy of SM Investments, Lucio Tan of Fortune Tobacco and Philippine Air Lines, Ambassador Alfonso Yuchengco of Yuchengco Group of Companies, CEO Benjamin Punongbayan of Punongbayan & Araullo, and Ramon Ang, President of San Miguel Corporation among others.
+Notable figures such as former Supreme Court Chief Justice Artemio Panganiban, business magnates Henry Sy (SM Investments), Lucio Tan (Fortune Tobacco and Philippine Airlines), Ambassador Alfonso Yuchengco (Yuchengco Group of Companies), CEO Benjamin Punongbayan (Punongbayan & Araullo), and Ramon Ang (President of San Miguel Corporation) have all been affiliated with the institution.

+National Artist for Literature Alejandro Roces is an alumnus and former dean.
+A lecture series is held annually at the FEU in his honor.

-Among the well-known international athletes are Anthony Villanueva (boxing), Felicisimo Ampon (tennis), Lydia De Vega (track and field), Johnny Abarrientos (basketball), Rachel Daquis (volleyball), and Janelle Frayna (chess).
+FEU's legacy extends to the world of sports as well, with renowned international athletes emerging from its ranks.
+Anthony Villanueva (boxing), Felicisimo Ampon (tennis), Lydia De Vega (track and field), Johnny Abarrientos (basketball), Rachel Daquis (volleyball), and Janelle Frayna (chess) have all represented the university with distinction.